 Tips for updating your business plan

 As a leader, you set the roadmap for your business.
 A business plan is one of the many tools you likely rely on to set the strategic direction and priorities for your business.
 As market conditions change and your business evolves, it’s important to look at your plan as a living and breathing document.
-Follow our tips below if you are ready to update your business plan.
+Consider these tips if you are ready to update your business plan.

 1. Define success.